premature-babies

 Note: If a baby is born before 25 -28 weeks of pregnancy, it is deemed as ‘extremely premature’.

-There are several reasons why a baby might come into this world earlier than expected.
-Some of the common causes are as follows.
+There are several reasons a baby might be born earlier than expected.
+Some common causes are as follows:

 • The mother has an underlying health issue, such as Diabetes.

-• The mother does things in her pregnancy that she was strictly advised not to.
+• The mother does things during her pregnancy that she was strictly advised against.
 Like, drinking and smoking.

 Luckily, most preterm babies will go on to develop just like every other normal child of their age.
-In case they do have any development issues, they will generally be limited to mild disabilities.
-Needless to say, these disabilities will not come in their way of living a happy life.
+If they do have any developmental issues, they will generally be limited to mild disabilities.
+Needless to say, these disabilities will not come in the way of living a happy life.

 That being said, there are some instances where the preterm baby might grow up to have severe disabilities, like the following.